Mohammed-19992/My-Portfolio/README.md

 The footer style and color, navigation bar style and color  and the background color of each page are the same.
 While working on some tiny elements, it was a little complicated and confusing to include in-line styles, so I created an external file, which is style.css to help build these elements.
 Each page is connected to the style sheet, the bootstraps site and consists of scrip links to give the website an overall design.
+Each page of the three pages is responsive.
+I tried openning them all using different devices, and they worked almost perfectly.
+Media queries are minimized as much as I could.

 Mohammed Arafat